Budget-friendly tips to increase your home’s value

 Tip 6: Clean and clear it up

-Cleaning and decluttering is the least expensive and easiest thing you can do to help speed up the sale of your home.
-Buyers want to imagine their own furniture in your home—and they don’t want to see, or step over, mounds of stuff as they tour your place on their computers or in person.
+If you’re selling your home, cleaning and decluttering is the least expensive and easiest thing you can do to help speed up the sale.
+Buyers want to imagine their own furniture in your home—and they don’t want to see, or step over, mounds of stuff as they tour your place.

-Clear out your closets and storage areas to make your home feel roomier and make it easier for a buyer to picture themself living in your home.
-Here’s how to clean your home.
-You can follow Marie Kondo’s advice on how to tidy up and balance home and work life.
-Set up a designated area in your home where you can put items you no longer need, like books, clothing, electronics, furniture or kids’ toys, and get them ready to be sold, recycled or donated.
+Clear out your closets and storage areas to make your home feel roomier.
+Pack up personal photos to make it easier for a buyer to picture themselves living in your home.
+Here’s some great advice on how to clean your home.
+Set up a designated area where you can put items you no longer need, like books, clothing, electronics, furniture or kids’ toys, and get them ready to be sold, recycled or donated.

 Tip 7: Make it energy efficient

-One of the best home improvements you can make before selling is improving your energy efficiency.
-For example, you can add insulation to your home, replace your ancient appliances with more efficient ones, and stop the energy losses in your windows, skylights, and doors.
-Another great improvement is installing a water alarm, they work like smoke detectors but warn of water leaks from toilets, water heaters, overflowing baths and sinks.
-Some alarms even alert you on your smart phone when a possible water leak is detected or can even shut off the water to the appliance or the main water supply to your home
+One of the best home improvements you can make is improving your energy efficiency.
+For example, you can add insulation to your home, replace your ancient appliances and thermostats with more efficient ones that you can control remotely, and stop the energy losses in your windows, skylights and doors.

 There’s a tax incentive to help you do this, too.
 The Canada Greener Homes Grant allows homeowners to get government financial support to make their homes energy efficient.
 Eligible homeowners in Canada can apply for grants up to $5,600 per home or $40,000 for deep retrofits.